-98 Humphry Davy, "The Bakerian Lecture, on some new Phenomena of chemical Changes produced by Electricity, particularly the Decomposition of the fixed Alkalies, and the Exhibition of the new substances which constitute their bases; and on the general Nature of alkaline Bodies," Philosophical Transactions 98 (1808): 1-44, p.2.
+Humphry Davy, "The Bakerian Lecture, on some new Phenomena of chemical Changes produced by Electricity, particularly the Decomposition of the fixed Alkalies, and the Exhibition of the new substances which constitute their bases; and on the general Nature of alkaline Bodies," Philosophical Transactions 98 (1808): 1-44, 2.

-99 Ibid., p.32.
+Ibid., p.
+32.

-100 June Fullmer, "Humphry Davy: Fund Raiser," Frank A.J.L.
-James, ed., The Development of the Laboratory: Essays on the Place of Experiment in Industrial Civilisation (London: Macmillan, 1989), pp.11-21.
-101 Thomas Beddoes, Notice, p.4 (note 48).
+June Fullmer, "Humphry Davy: Fundraiser," Frank A.J.L.
+James, ed., The Development of the Laboratory: Essays on the place of experiment in industrial civilisation (London: Macmillan, 1989), 11-21.

+Thomas Beddoes, Notice, p.
+4 (see note 47).

-significant medico-chemical discovery, published his first book and commenced electrical experimentation which he clearly believed had further potential, especially in understanding life.
+the intended one of determining the therapeutic value of gases.
+Left largely to his own devices, Davy made a significant medico-chemical discovery, published his first book and commenced electrical experimentation, which he clearly believed had further potential, especially in understanding life.
 But this was not what Beddoes had worked, or hoped, to establish, though he willingly sought to take advantage of Davy's discoveries.
-Beddoes seems not to have considered how laboratory research should be managed, but had let Davy behave in ways reminiscent of aristocratic laboratories.
-That this lacuna can be attributed to Beddoes rather than Davy is apparent, since, following his departure for London, research at the MPI ceased and it soon turned instead into a more conventional hospital.102 The MPI did not develop into a sustainable institution and could not fully survive Davy's departure.
+Beddoes seems not to have considered how laboratory research should be managed, but had let Davy behave in ways reminiscent of Priestley and Ingen-Housz at the aristocratic laboratory set up by the second Earl of Shelburne.
+That this lacuna can be attributed to Beddoes rather than Davy is apparent, since, following his departure for London, research at the MPI ceased and it soon turned instead into a more conventional hospital.
+The MPI did not develop into a sustainable institution and could not fully survive Davy's departure.

 Davy's commitment to his own research and his experience in Penzance and Bristol allowed him to add research to the RIGB's original activities, a move that would have far reaching consequences.
 That Davy exerted such a profound impact in developing research at both the MPI and the RIGB, suggests that his existing skills and experience were crucial in shaping both those institutions.
 The RIGB, much better funded (though it had more than its fair share of financial crises) than the MPI, had significant and continuing support from many wealthy, aristocratic and influential individuals.
-But, as with the MPI, its roles and management had not been fully defined, which again provided Davy with the institutional opportunity and space to manoeuvre into place his own ideas about what the RIGB should do.
+But, as with the MPI, its roles and management had not been fully defined, which again provided Davy with the institutional opportunity and space to maneuver into place his own ideas about what the RIGB should do.

-In some ways his influence at both the MPI and the RIGB was similar to those aristocrats who had built their own laboratories which came to an end with their lives (or interest), in that he constructed for himself similar freedom to pursue his own interests at both institutions.
+In some ways his influence at both the MPI and the RIGB was similar to those aristocrats who had built their own laboratories which came to an end with their deaths (or suspension of interest), in that he constructed for himself similar freedom to pursue his own interests at both institutions.
 But the RIGB's institutional stability was strong enough to survive his departure and it continued to attract and foster talented men for the remainder of the nineteenth and into the twentieth century.
-In such a manner did Davy's subversion illustrate how a successful research laboratory could be created and run in an England dominated by aristocrats.
+It was in such a manner that Davy's subversion illustrates how a successful research laboratory could be created and run in a society still dominated by aristocrats.

-102 Mary E. Fissell, Patients, Power, and the Poor in Eighteenth Century Bristol (Cambridge, Cambridge University Press, 1991), pp.118-19.
+Mary E. Fissell, Patients, Power, and the Poor in Eighteenth Century Bristol (Cambridge, Cambridge University Press, 1991), 118-19.